EnricGDV/Research-TDD/README.md

 ![Image](Docs/schedule.jpg)

+In addition, there will also be a list of every version planned from the start of the project as a guideline for the order of the features implemented and such.

 ### 10  Build Delivery Method
+This section allocates an explanation of how every build will be created in the project.

 ## Exercise
 In the case that there is time left, the students will be asked to form their project II groups, choose a game and decide what the main points of the TDD could have been like for its development.